dinuxbg/gnupru/testing/README.md

 	make check-gcc-c RUNTESTFLAGS=--target_board=pru-sim
 	make check-gcc-c++ RUNTESTFLAGS=--target_board=pru-sim

+The full regression test might take over an hour to execute.
+For development you may also run a small subset of it, e.g.:

+	make check-gcc-c RUNTESTFLAGS="--target_board=pru-sim pru.exp="

 ### Comparing builds for test failure regressions

 Let's say you have built and checked GCC twice - once with an old and then with a new version of GCC sources.
 The GCC sources include a helpful script to analyse the test results and report tests which passed in the *old* but failed with the *new* version of GCC: